§73. Comprehensive labor market information system

 provider linkage.

-(ii) Job market information based on surveys, including local, state, regional,
+(ii) Job market information based on surveys, including local, state, regional, and

-national, and international occupational and job availability information.
+national occupational and job availability information.

 (iii) Service provider information, including education and training providers, child